luau-project/LuaInstaller/README.md

     * **Step 4**: Search for ```latest MSVC Build Tools```;
     * **Step 5**: Select the ```latest``` MSVC build tools available;

-    > [!NOTE]
-    >
+    > <br>
-    > In the image below, the latest x86/x64 build tools was chosen because it is a vanilla x64 Windows.
-If you are running 64-bit Windows on ARM, then check the ARM64/ARM64EC build tools
+    > In the image below, the latest x86/x64 build tools was chosen because I am running a vanilla x64 Windows.
+If you are running 64-bit Windows on ARM, then tick the ARM64/ARM64EC build tools option.

     * **Step 6**: In the right panel, verify that the ```Individual components``` selection shows the latest Build Tools and Windows SDK;
     * **Step 7**: Hit ```Install``` button and await the installation.